 Arnaudville and Jausiers, France (1995)

-Arnaudville hosts two annual events in the spring – Semaine de la Francophonie and the Etouffee’ Festival.
-All year long visitors can find entertainment at Bayou Teche Brewing.
-The brewery features Cajun and zydeco music bands every Saturday and jam session on Sundays.
+Arnaudville hosts two annual events in the spring – Semaine de la Francophonie and the Étouffée Festival.
+All year long, visitors can find entertainment at Bayou Teche Brewery.
+The brewery features Cajun and zydeco music bands every Friday and Saturday and jam session on Sundays.

-Bayou Teche Brewing is a craft brewery featured on the Louisiana Brewery Trail.
+Bayou Teche Brewery is a craft brewery featured on the Louisiana Brewery Trail.
 This micro-brewery crafts recipes to complement the cuisine and lifestyle of Cajuns and Creoles and often name their beers in French to help preserve the native language.
-In fact, Bayou Teche Brewing even offers tours of the facility in both English and French.
+In fact, Bayou Teche Brewery even offers tours of the facility in both English and French.

 The town’s Deux Bayous Cultural District, effective since October 2008, is a part of the Louisiana Cultural District (LCD) program.